Answers to our most common questions from international applicants…

 TOEFL stands for Test of English as a Foreign Language.
 The TOEFL exam is required for international students at almost every college and university in the United States.
 It evaluates your English proficiency in reading, writing, speaking, and listening.

-For undergraduate studies, The Master’s College requires a minimum TOEFL score of 550 for paper-based or 80 for internet-based (iBT).
+For undergraduate studies, The Master’s University requires a minimum TOEFL score of 550 for paper-based or 80 for internet-based (iBT).
 For our graduate-level programs, the minimum TOEFL scores are 600 and 100, respectively.

 Visit the official TOEFL website at www.toefl.org for information about registering in your country.
-Scores should be submitted electronically using the school code for TMC: 4411.
+Scores should be submitted electronically using the school code for TMU: 4411.

 If English is your native language, we recommend that you submit an SAT or ACT score instead of a TOEFL score.
 If English is not your native language, then you do not need to submit SAT or ACT scores.
 The TOEFL alone is sufficient.